Behavioral Communities and the Atomic Structure of Networks: Seed Sets and Fragile Conventions

 There are conventions that contain overlapping but distinct tight subsets that are fragile.

 \begin{claim} Consider the set of nodes that can unravel a fragile convention: all of them need to be part of any self-sustaining seed set that generates the convention. \end{claim}

-proof: Any node that is taken out and can unravel a fragile convention is such that there is no cohesive subset left that excludes that node, so any cohesive set must include all such nodes.
+This follows from the observation that any node that is taken out and can unravel a fragile convention is such that there is no cohesive subset left that excludes that node, so any cohesive set must include all such nodes.